Raunak24BCE10967/oss-audit-24BCE10967/README.md

 # OSS_Project
-# Open Source Audit Project (MySQL)
+# Open Source Audit Project

-A Linux-based academic project to study and analyze MySQL as an open-source software.
-This project focuses on understanding its origin, license, working in a Linux system, and its role in the open-source ecosystem.

-The project also includes five shell scripts to demonstrate basic Linux commands and automation concepts as required in the course.
+Student Name: Raunak Joshi
+Roll Number: 24BCE10967
+Chosen Software: MySQL

 ---

+## 📌 Project Description

+This project is a Linux-based academic study of MySQL as an open-source software.
+The aim is to understand its origin, licensing model, and how it works within a Linux environment.

+The project also includes five shell scripts that demonstrate basic Linux commands, system interaction, and automation concepts as required in the course.

+---

-✨ Features
+## ✨ Features

-Open Source Analysis
+### Open Source Analysis
-- Study of MySQL origin and purpose
+- Study of MySQL origin and the problem it was created to solve
 - Understanding of GPL license and software freedom

-Linux Exploration
+### Linux Exploration
-- Installation and service management of MySQL
+- Installation and usage of MySQL on Linux
 - Working with system directories, permissions, and logs

-Shell Scripting
+### Shell Scripting
-- 5 scripts demonstrating real Linux usage
+- Five scripts demonstrating real Linux usage
-- Covers system info, package checking, file analysis, and automation
+- Covers system information, package checking, directory analysis, log processing, and automation

-Report
+### Report
-- Covers Part A (Origin, License, Ethics)
+- Part A: Origin, License, Ethics
-- Part B (Linux footprint)
-- Part C (Ecosystem)
+- Part B: Linux Footprint
-- Part D (Comparison with proprietary software)
+- Part C: Ecosystem
+- Part D: Open Source vs Proprietary comparison

 ---

-📂 Project Structure
+## 📂 Project Structure

 OSS_PROJECT/
 ├── README.md